louisc-s/Stable-Diffusion-Fine-tuning-with-Dreambooth/README.md

 2. text_to_image_script.sh - script to create text-to-image fine-tuned model (uses metadata)

-3. dreambooth_model - jupyter notebook to create dreambooth fine-tuned model (does not use metadata, only images)
+3. dreambooth_model.ipynb - jupyter notebook to create dreambooth fine-tuned model (does not use metadata, only images)

 ## Author